 Budgeting helps you identify areas where you can cut spending to free up more money to throw at your monthly payments.

-If you don’t know how to create a budget, consult our guide.
-There are plenty of free apps that aid you in the process, but it’s essential to get started.
+Consult our guide on how to create a budget plan if you don’t know where to start.
+There are also plenty of free apps that aid you in the process, but it’s essential to get started.

-Apps like Mint are a useful resource to helps you stay on top of your finances.
+Apps like Mint are useful resources to help you stay on top of your finances.
 Most let you monitor your bank accounts, due dates on bills, and more to assist you in killing debt.

 This is of particular importance if you’re missing payments and need to stop the cycle.